agoncal/agoncal-sample-jaxrs/04-JWT/README.md

 ## Test the sample

 The purpose of this sample is to execute integration tests.
-So to execute it you can run :
+So to execute it you have to :

-* `mvn integration-test` : this will execute integration tests `CustomerRestServiceIT`
+* Run WildFly on a separate process
+* `mvn clean test -Parquillian-wildfly-remote`

 <div class="footer">
     <span class="footerTitle"><span class="uc">a</span>ntonio <span class="uc">g</span>oncalves</span>